Ashley Tisdale: 2010–2015: Television roles and expansion

 Tisdale told MTV in 2013 that she had begun working on her third studio album.
 She said she was inspired to make music again and that she hoped to "surprise people a little bit, something different from what I've done before".
 Tisdale announced to MTV that she opted to pursue a dance-pop sound on the album, which was expected to be released in 2014.
 In December 2013, Tisdale teased on her Twitter account about a "special project" related to music.
 She confirmed that the project was a single titled "You're Always Here", which was written about her late grandfather.
 The song was eventually released independently to digital stores that same month.

-Tisdale became engaged to singer Christopher French in 2013, having dated for over one year; the couple wed on September 8, 2014, in a small private ceremony held in Santa Barbara, California.

-In 2014, she promoted the U.S. launch of Lindt HELLO chocolates by producing an episode of the online series It Started with HELLO.

-2015–present: Return to music, business ventures and motherhood

 In December 2014, The Hollywood Reporter announced Tisdale was cast as a prostitute in the comedy Amateur Night alongside Jason Biggs.
 In 2014, Tisdale auditioned for TBS's workplace comedy series Clipped, on which she was eventually cast in a main role as Danni.
 The series ran from June to August 2015, and was canceled in October after one season.

-That Autumn, Tisdale became the creative director of Signorelli, and launched a clothing line with the company in 2016.
-She will also be overseeing the creation of their spring 2017 sportswear line.
-Tisdale launched her Illuminate makeup line through BH Cosmetics in 2016.
+2016–present: Return to music

 In 2016, Tisdale resumed work on her third studio album with her husband.
 The couple began posting cover versions of hit songs on Tisdale's YouTube channel, including a rendition of Elle King's "Ex's & Oh's" featuring Vanessa Hudgens.
 Tisdale released her third studio album and first in a decade, Symptoms, in May 2019 with independent label Big Noise Music Group.
 In June 2019, Tisdale began starring in CBS sitcom Carol's Second Act across from Patricia Heaton.
 In April 2019, Tisdale confirmed she was working on her fourth studio album to follow up Symptoms.
 She teased a new song with a snippet on May 29, 2019.
 On May 4, 2020, she teased a new track titled "Lemons" which is speculated to be the lead single from the album.

-On September 17, 2020, Tisdale announced with an image on Instagram that she was pregnant with her first child.
-On October 17, 2020, she revealed that she was expecting a girl.
-Her daughter Jupiter Iris French was born on March 23, 2021.

 In October 2020, it was announced that Tisdale would serve as a panelist on the Masked Singer spinoff, The Masked Dancer, along with Ken Jeong, Paula Abdul, and Brian Austin Green.
+In September 2021, Tisdale was cast in the game The Dark Pictures Anthology: House of Ashes, which was her debut as a video game character and was released that same year.